New decision on civil partnership breakdown

 • Posted

 The 2005 introduction of civil partnerships was a social and legal landmark.
-By allowing same sex couples to legally recognise their partnership, the Civil Partnerships Act 2004 provided similar legal rights and protections afforded to married couples, including the right to dissolve their relationship and claim financial relief.
+By allowing same-sex couples to legally recognise their partnership, the Civil Partnerships Act 2004 provided similar legal rights and protections afforded to married couples, including the right to dissolve their relationship and claim financial relief.

 Whether civil partners should be treated the same as heterosexual couples when divorcing has been the subject of much debate.
-Separate laws exist for civil partners, yet the principals for dividing their matrimonial assets upon dissolution are virtually the same as those for marriage.
+Separate laws exist for civil partners, yet the principles for dividing their matrimonial assets upon dissolution are virtually the same as those for marriage.

 Irrespective of whether it’s a marriage or civil partnership in question, the starting point when a partnership breaks down is usually an equal 50:50 split.
 But what if some of the assets are classed as ‘non-matrimonial’?
-Or put simply, where one spouse pre-owned an asset or acquired an asset through inheritance.
-This begs the question – how do you divide assets that were brought into the partnership by one of the party solely?
+Or, put simply, where one spouse pre-owned an asset or acquired an asset through inheritance.
+This begs the question – how do you divide assets that were brought into the partnership by one of the parties solely?

 The first judgment on a civil partnership case in the UK

 In March 2012, the Court of Appeal passed its first judgment on a civil partnership case in the UK.
-This was a landmark case, but easily overlooked.
+This was a landmark case but easily overlooked.

 Mr Lawrence, a financial analyst at JP Morgan, and Mr Gallagher, an actor, lived together for 11 years before entering into a civil partnership in 2007.
-Their assets totalled £4 million and included a London flat, worth £2 million and purchased by Mr Lawrence in 1995.
+Their assets totalled £4 million and included a London flat, worth £2 million purchased by Mr Lawrence in 1995.
 Both parties also co-owned a cottage in West Sussex, worth just under £1 million.

 Their civil partnership lasted seven months and, in 2009, Mr Lawrence applied to the Court to dissolve their partnership.